Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 3) Baru Nuts

-The nuts mainly grow in Brazil and offer a good range of nutritional benefits, a striking visual appearance, and taste good.
+Growing primarily in Brazil, these nuts offer a wide range of nutritional benefits, a visually striking appearance, and a delicious taste.

-The USDA has a listing for baru nuts that provides their nutritional values per 3-tbsp (30-gram) serving.
+The USDA provides a comprehensive listing for baru nuts, detailing their nutritional values per 3-tbsp (30-gram) serving.
 However, to keep things consistent, the values have been calculated and adjusted for an ounce-sized serving (7):

 - Calories: 151 kcal